-• x (tuple of Variables) - Variable to be sliced.

-• slices (slice or tuple of slices) - Slice objects to slice variable.
+- x (tuple of Variables) Variable to be sliced. - slices (int, slice, None or Ellipsis or tuple of them) Basic slicing to slice a variable.
+It supports int, slice, newaxis (equivalent to None) and Ellipsis.

 Returns Variable object which contains sliced array of x.